 - Stir in the tomato paste and cook for 1 minute.

 Return the pork, beef, and sausages to the pot and bring sauce to a simmer.

 - Partially cover the pot and cook over low heat, stirring occasionally, for at least 2 hours.

 - If the sauce becomes too thick, add a little more water.

-At the end, add sugar, to taste, and adjust your seasonings one more time, add basil leaves and serve over your favorite pasta, topped with shaved Parmesan.
+At the end, add sugar, to taste, and adjust your seasonings one more time with salt and pepper.
+Add basil leaves and serve over your favorite pasta, topped with shaved Parmesan.

 Wine Pairings for Sunday Gravy: